Free Psychology Quizzes: Discover Your Hidden Self

 - Lifestyle: Judging (J) vs. Perceiving (P)

-The result is a four-letter type code โ like INFP, ESTJ, or ENFP โ each with a distinctive profile describing how you process information, make decisions, and interact with the world.
+The result is a four-letter code โ INFP, ESTJ, ENFP โ and each one comes with a profile describing how you take in information, make decisions, and deal with the world.

 Why MBTI Is So Popular